-Annual value derived through the benefit transfer x Size of the area in hectares = Annual value (divide by hectares to get the per hectare value)
+Annual value derived through the benefit transfer x Size of the area in hectares = Total annual value

 At this point, you'll have several values for the ecosystem services selected for this analysis, but all in the same "unit of measurement": annual values per year.
 These values will now have to be summed up, to create the total value of the ecosystem services selected.